Gerald Recktenwald's Teaching Page

 for college students.
 Check out the podcasts:

-Studying for, and Taking Tests
+Preparing for and Taking Tests

 Staying Calm

-a web page at Texas A&M University.
+a web page at Texas A&M University

 - Prepare well in advance.